xtendui/xtendui/src/gatsby/markdown/hidden/tests/slider.md

 Test deactivation on resize.

-Test on deactivation should not have xt-grab and xt-jump.
+Test on resize should keep dragger position and activate/deactivate targets and wrap.

-Test in `self.wrap` on responsive.

 Test resize grouping.